arsentievalex/queryhunt-game/README.md

 - **Engaging Gameplay:** Players use SQL queries to explore data and identify the murderer in a dynamically generated story.
 - **AI-Powered Hints:** An AI assistant provides hints based on previous queries to guide players toward the correct solution.
-- **Cutting-Edge Tech Stack:** The game leverages TiDB Serverless, GPT-4, and open-source libraries to deliver a smooth and modern experience.
+- **Modern Tech Stack:** The game leverages TiDB Serverless, GPT-4o mini, and open-source libraries to deliver a smooth and modern experience.
 - **Scalable and Unique:** Each game session is unique, with new stories and data generated every time, ensuring a fresh challenge for every player.

 ## Tech Stack